Property assessment is a key component of the local government

 owner will pay each year - class also determines the exemptions the owner may be

 entitled to.
 BC Assessment categorizes every property in B.C. into one of the

-following eight classes:
+following nine classes:

 - Major Industry

 - Recreational Property/Non-Profit Organizations

 Independent Property Assessment Review Panels are established every year by the